 Members of the Forsyth County Republican Party gathered Monday night to open a new campaign headquarters.

-Located at 316 West Main St., near downtown Cumming, the headquarters will be in operation through the General Election on Nov.
+Located, near downtown Cumming, the headquarters will be in operation through the General Election on Nov.
 6.

 Ethan Underwood, chairman of the local GOP, said it will serve a number of purposes.

 “This is going to be a true campaign headquarters,” he said.
 “It’s going to be a staging ground, one, for folks to get yard signs, bumper stickers, T-shirts, all those kinds of things.

 “It’ll also be where our volunteers will be meeting and we’ll start getting all our assignments here.
 We’ll be doing phone banking here, so it’s going to be busy with folks coming in to do all the fun things you do during a political campaign.”